-A wedding ceremony or funeral may occur outdoors in accordance with to "COVID-19 Industry Guidance: Places of Worship and Providers of Religious Services and Cultural Ceremonies" provided that: (1) physical distancing of 6 feet between persons or groups of persons from different households is maintained at all times; (2) attendees adhere strictly to all other Physical Distancing Measures in Section 16 of the Health Order, including wearing a Face Covering over their mouth and nose at all times; and (3) no food, beverages, or alcoholic beverages are served.
+A wedding ceremony or funeral may occur outdoors or indoors in accordance with to "COVID-19 Industry Guidance: Places of Worship and Providers of Religious Services and Cultural Ceremonies" provided that: (1) physical distancing of 6 feet between persons or groups of persons from different households is maintained at all times; (2) attendees adhere strictly to all other Physical Distancing Measures ordered by the Long Beach Health Officer, including wearing a Face Covering over their mouth and nose at all times; (3) food and beverages may be served provided the guests remain seated at tables in accordance with the Restaurant Protocol.
+Self-service food and beverages, family-style eating, and buffets are prohibited; (4) indoor capacity must be limited to 50% of maximum occupancy of the indoor space.